shahariar-shibli/Automatic-Back-Transliteration-of-Romanized-Bengali-to-Bengali/README.md

  BLEU-1 score of 81.28, BLEU-2 score of 60.75, BLEU-3 score of 44.45, BLEU-4 score of 30.46, and the lowest average word error
  rate and Word Information Lost of 29.21 and 43.68 respectively on 1000 Romanized Bengali texts.
 In terms of recall, we achieved a Rouge-L score of 0.7190.

+# Repository Structure

+There are two folders: Dataset and Codes
++ Dataset: The folder has two excel files.
++ Codes: Some of the relevant codes.